qinhongfly/qinhongfly.github.io/index.md

 <img class="profile-picture" src="bio.jpg">

-Director of R&D, SenseTime
+NextGen Flight System, DJI
 jiangqhmail@gmail.com
 [Google Scholar](https://scholar.google.com.hk/citations?user=yQAPc88AAAAJ&hl=zh-CN)  / [知乎](https://www.zhihu.com/people/mylivejiang/posts)
 <br/>

 ## Short Bio
 ---
+Currently, I am leading a R&D team in DJI, to spearhead the design and development of the Next-Generation Flight System.
+We're seeking highly motivated, self-disciplined engineers with expertise in Computer Vision, Reinforcement Learning (RL), Decision-Making, and Planning to join our cutting-edge project.

-Currently, I am leading the End-to-end autonomous driving R&D team at SenseAuto(绝影).
-Previously, I also took charge of the R&D team for Perception, SLAM, Prediction and Algorithm Engineering.
-Concurrently, I served as the technical lead for the mass production projects with GAC (广汽) and FAW (一汽).
+Prior to this, I lead the End-to-End Autonomous Driving R&D team at SenseAuto, overseeing technical development across Perception, SLAM, Prediction, and Algorithm Engineering.
+Concurrently, I served as Technical Lead for mass production initiatives with automotive partners GAC and FAW, delivering production-ready solutions for commercial deployment.

 My primary R&D interests are centered around computer vision and its applications in robotics, such as autonomous driving.
 My ultimate goal is to create AI-enhanced products that offer tangible benefits to people's daily lives.
 I am currently penning a Tech Column on [知乎](https://www.zhihu.com/column/c_1776566920101675008), sharing my perspectives on autonomous driving and AI.
 Feel free to reach out for a discussion.